The Blog Social

 4. Pinterest Can Read Your Text (and Understand Your Images)

 This is where your Pinterest strategy meets design.
-Pinterest isn’t just looking at your visuals—they’re analyzing them.
-Yep, the platform can recognize objects in your image and read the words on your pin.
+Pinterest isn’t just looking at your visuals—they’re analysing them.
+Yep, the platform can recognise objects in your image and read the words on your pin.
 That means your text overlay matters for more than just aesthetics.

 Use keywords directly on your pin that reflect what the content is about.
 Think: “SEO Tips for Bloggers” or “How to Start a Blog in 2025.”
 This tells Pinterest and your ideal audience exactly what they’re getting.